ontio/ontology-DID/README.md

 * [>> TS SDK](https://git.ont.io/OntologyNetwork/ont-sdk-ts)

-If you are an authentication service partner, please go to [>> Authentication Service Partner Access Standard](./docs/en/verification_provider_specification.md) for details.
+If you are a trust anchor, please go to [>> The Access Standard for Trust Anchor](./docs/en/verification_provider_specification.md) for details.